foundry-vtt-community/wiki.js/development/api/DataModel.md

 You don't have to use the most nested versions of a field; in fact, it's frequently beter not to — StringField works great by itself.
 Furthermore, several of these fields are NOT for system and module developers (e.g. EmbeddedCollectionField), as they require server-side support: This isn't a clever way to do "items within items".

 #### DataField options

+> Stub
+> This section is a stub, you can help by contributing to it.

 #### Migrating from template.json